ferborva/strongloop-prep-work/step-2/README.md

 ###### Expressworks

 Small collection of introductory tutorials to the express web framework.
+Very basic but gives you a little bit of insight into what you can do with express.
+Good if you have never worked with express before.

 - **Hello World**: Create an express app, listen on a certain url and return 'Hello World'
 - **Static**: Serve static files using middleware